TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 **Presentations and Handouts are available [here](https://demography.dola.colorado.gov/demography/publications-and-presentations/#annual-demography-summit-2018).**

-Video of the summit proceedings will be posted on the presentation page in early December.
+View the video of the Summit sessions here:

 The 35th Annual State Demography Summit was held on November 3rd, 2017.
 [Click here](/demography/publications-and-presentations/#annual-demography-summit-2017) for video and presentations.